luckyhlin/jimmylin99/README.md

 I was born in Lanzhou (a city in northwest of China) and grew up in Shanghai (a city in east coast of China).
 -->

-I grew up in China, a country with peace and love.
+I grew up in China, a country with peace and love❤️.

 After graduated from Shanghai Jiao Tong University in 2021, I am now working as a software engineer in Shanghai.